Why wait until marriage from a girl who didn’t

 However, if you engage in pre-marital sex it’s a risk you take.

-Pregnancy scares are very common in long-term relationships and they lead to a lot of stress and anxiety, but also a lot of tension between the couple.
+Pregnancy scares are very common in long-term relationships and they lead to a lot of stress and anxiety, but also a lot of tension between couples.

 But that is not all.